juliaschaepe/wellception/README.md

-# Access sherlock GPU-enabled notebooks locally
+# Access sherlock GPU-enabled notebooks locally and run deepcell
 ## Setup
 1. Clone this repository locally.
 Navigate to a location on your local machine where you want to clone the repository.
 Use the command `git clone https://github.com/juliaschaepe/wellception.git`.
 2. Navigate to the `params_deepcell.sh` file in the forward folder.
 Edit the first line of the file to include your suid `FORWARD_USERNAME="jschaepe"`.
 Next, pick a port to use.
 If someone else is port forwarding using that port already, this script will not work.
 If you pick a random number in the range 49152-65335, you should be good.
 Edit `params_deepcell.sh` to include your chosen port `PORT="59339"`.